Statistics Explained

 Context

-In order to take into account differences in household size and composition and thus enable comparisons of income levels, the concept of equivalised disposable income is used.
-It is based on expressing total net (also referred to as disposable) household income in relation to the number of 'equivalent adults', using a standard (equivalence) scale.
+To take into account differences in household size and composition and thus enable comparisons of income levels, the concept of equivalised disposable income is used.
+It is based on the total net (also referred to as disposable) household income divided by the number of 'equivalent adults', using a standard (equivalence) scale.
 Eurostat uses a 'modified OECD scale' which gives a weight to each member of a household according to their age and then adds the weights up to arrive at an equivalised household size (taking into account the number of persons in the household – more details are provided in the glossary).
 Household disposable income, derived as the sum of the income received by every member of the household and by the household as a whole, is divided by the equivalised household size to determine the equivalised disposable income attributed to each household member.

 The median of the equivalised disposable income distribution is typically used in the EU as a key measure for analysing standards of living within each economy.
 It is simply the income level that divides the population into two groups of equal size: one group encompasses half the population with a level of disposable income above the median and the other group encompasses the half of the population with a level of disposable income below the median.
 The use of the median (rather than the arithmetic mean) avoids any potential distortion that may be caused by the existence of extreme values, such as a few extremely rich households that may raise the arithmetic mean.